m-aparna/Green-Buddy/README.md

    This open source API provides information about plants and their care guides.

-   - For plant information the base url is:
+   - For plant information, the base url is:
         'https://perenual.com/api/species/details/{id}?key={api_key}'

-   - For plant care guide the base url is:
+   - For plant care guide, the base url is:
         'https://perenual.com/api/species-care-guide-list?species_id={id}&key={api_key}'

    - Note: We need to enter the id - ex: 50 in place of {id} and api key in place of {api_key}

 - [Youtube API](https://developers.google.com/youtube/v3)

-   - The YouTube API provides wide-range of access related to YouTube videos.Videos can be filtered based on several factors like channel,rating,etc.
+   - The YouTube API provides wide-range of access related to YouTube videos.
+Videos can be filtered based on several factors like channel, rating, etc.

 - [Google places API](https://developers.google.com/maps/documentation/places/web-service/text-search)